-In November 2019, 20 European banks started planning the launch of a Pan-European Payment System to challenge the dominance of Visa and MasterCard in Europe and counter Big Tech firms.
+In November 2019, 20 European banks started planning the launch of a Pan-European Payment System to challenge the dominance of Visa and MasterCard in Europe and Automatic device for the counting of banknotes or coins.
+Big Tech firms.
 One participating banker was quoted as saying “European payments sovereignty does not exist.”
-The move has been supported by the ECB and Benoît Cœuré member of the ECB board, said: “The Eurosystem welcomes the strategic initiative of a number of major European banks to create a true pan-European retail payment solution that has the potential to meet the vision of our strategy”.
+The move has been supported by the ECB and Benoît Cœuré member of the ECB board, said: “The The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro. welcomes the strategic initiative of a number of major European banks to create a true pan-European retail payment solution that has the potential to meet the vision of our strategy”.

 In December 2019, the West African Monetary Union has agreed to reform the monetary agreements it had with France and rebrand the CFA Franc Eco.
-Beyond the symbolic change of name, two key decisions were taken: members will no longer be required to hold reserves with the French central bank and France will no longer be represented on the Board of the new monetary authority.
+Beyond the symbolic This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. of name, two key decisions were taken: members will no longer be required to hold reserves with the French central bank and France will no longer be represented on the Board of the new See Central Bank.
 Other countries in the region could be tempted to join the Eco.
 West African nations such as Nigeria and Ghana have, for decades, been in talks with the West African Monetary Union about creating their own currency to promote regional trade and investment.

 In May 2018, the Swedish government distributed a public information leaflet to the entire population explaining what measures to take in the event of a war or a cyber-attack.
 The pamphlet concludes that each individual should have enough cash stashed away, preferably in small denominations.